Enraged-Rabbit-Community/ERCF_v2/Options/ERF_Filament_Cutter/ERF.md

 The M2.5x15 screw is directly screwed into the plastic of the knife holder.
 The tip of the screw should be flush with the cutting arm or no more than 0.1-0.3mm above it.
 Check the orientation of the hole for the M2.5 screw in the knife holder.
 It needs to be on the bottom side.

+> [!NOTE]
-**!!
-The knife holder must move up and down without friction in the cutting arm but shoult not have a lot play.
-Maybe some grinding is needed. !!**
+> The knife holder must move up and down without friction in the cutting arm but shoult not have a lot play.
+Maybe some grinding is needed.

 ![image](Assets/Knife_Holder1.png)
 ![image](Assets/Knife_Holder2.png)